- Receiving an inheritance is an incredible blessing, but it can be emotionally and financially challenging.

-The most important savings accounts to have are an emergency fund and your retirement savings.
+The most important savings accounts to maintain are an emergency fund and your retirement fund.
 If you’re low on emergency funds, use this opportunity to replenish them.
-If you got a late start on saving for retirement, your inheritance can allow you a chance to catch up.
+If you got a late start on saving for retirement, your inheritance can help you catch up.

 Prioritize tax-advantaged accounts like your 401(k) and traditional and Roth IRAs.
-Once you’ve maxed out these accounts, consider expanding your retirement savings with low-risk financial tools like bonds or fixed annuities.
+Once you’ve maxed out these accounts, consider expanding your retirement savings with growth-oriented investments, such as stock funds and real estate investment trusts, and income-oriented investments, such as bond funds and fixed annuities.

 - Money market accounts